ibm-telemetry/telemetry-js/README.md

 ### Anonymization

-All stored data is hashed using the SHA-256 cryptographic function, meaning an instrumented package owner can query for specific known names/values but can never recover original values from the stored data in the database.
+All sensitive data is hashed using the SHA-256 cryptographic function, meaning an instrumented package owner can query for specific known names/values but can never recover original values from the stored data in the database.